CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 .. note::

-    *deduplicate_level* is an integer from 0 to 14.
-0 means an index with the same configuration as CUBRID 11.2 or earlier without the **DEDUPLICATE** option.
+    *   *deduplicate_level* is an integer from 0 to 14.
+    *   When this parameter is set to 0, it indicates an index configuration where data deduplication within indexes is not performed.
+This configuration is the same as that in CUBRID 11.2 or an earlier version.

 *   <*filter_predicate*>: defines the conditions to create filtered indexes.
 When there are several comparison conditions between a column and a constant, filtering is available only when the conditions are connected by using **AND**.
 Refer to :ref:`filtered-index` for more details.
 *   *function_name* (*argument_list*): Defines the conditions to create function-based indexes.
 Regarding this, definitely watch :ref:`function-index`.